pdpy-github/pdpy.github.io/docs/0.0.2/_sources/spectrum/index.rst.txt

 The :class:`FrequencySeries` class
 ##################################

-While gravitational-wave detectors are time-domain instruments, their sensitivity is frequency dependent and so is often measured as a power-spectral-density over the range of interesting gravitational-wave frequencies (~10-10,000 Hz).
+While partial discharge detectors are time-domain instruments, their sensitivity is frequency dependent and so is often measured as a power-spectral-density over the range of interesting partial discharge frequencies (~10-10,000 Hz).
 Additionally, the auxiliary `channels <../detector/channel>`_ used to sense and control instrumental operations each have their own frequency-domain characteristics, contributing to the overall sensitivity spectrum.

 The :class:`FrequencySeries` object is used to represent any frequency series, including the power-spectral (and amplitude-spectral) density series describing instrument performance.